-For all the latest news about Sounds Deep - New Term started on 18th April 2017
+For all the latest news about Sounds Deep - Term restarts on the 23rd October 2018

 Men's community choir in Forres, Moray

 OUR TERM restarts on Tuesday 23rd October 2018

 New singers are always welcome and their first week is free !!!
 What joy is this !!!

 This group is now well established and is enjoying singing a wide range of music from Beach Boys and Housemartins to Maori, South African and Georgian songs and lots more besides.